 I wrote this guide to the ancient city of Polonnaruwa drawing from experiences of backpacking in Sri Lanka.
-There are many things to do in Polonnaruwa, and in this Sri Lanka Travel Blog, I will try to list the best places to visit in Polonnaruwa.
+There are many things to do in Polonnaruwa, and in this blog, I will try to list the best places to visit in Polonnaruwa.

 History of Polonnaruwa

 Polonnaruwa, the small sleepy town, on the central eastern side of the Sri Lankan island was once a bustling capital of Chola and then Sinhalese kingdom.

 The history of this ancient capital has been anything but dramatic.
 It has seen empires rise and fall, it has been a story of growth and then it has seen the sudden abandonment.